likoosong/some-stars/README.md

 *   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [yeongpin/cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) - \[Support 0.49.x]（Reset Cursor AI MachineID & Bypass Higher Token Limit） Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
-Please upgrade to pro.
-We have this limit in place to prevent abuse.
-Please let us know if you believe this is a mistake.

 *   [pex-tool/pex](https://github.com/pex-tool/pex) - A tool for generating .pex (Python EXecutable) files, lock files and venvs.

 *   [chengazhen/cursor-auto-free](https://github.com/chengazhen/cursor-auto-free) - auto sign cursor